 Incoming and international private policies

-Incoming insurances, or so-called short-term private are all similar under the hood.
-All limited to 5 years, but do differ in both the price and coverage slightly.
-None generally covers any preexisting condition neither preventive check ups.
-Basically, policy serves for emergencies and any health issue which began after the policy was purchased.
-They come handy to people who do not qualify for other polices, or just want to save some money in case they are not mandated to get other policy.
-Our expat health comes at only €72/month and you will enjoy well renowned Feather support!:)
+Incoming insurances, or so-called short-term private ones, are all similar under the hood.
+All are limited to 5 years but do differ in both the price and coverage slightly.
+None generally covers any preexisting condition or preventive checkups.
+Basically, the policy serves for emergencies and any health issue that began after the policy was purchased.
+They come in handy to people who do not qualify for other policies or just want to save some money in case they are not mandated to get another policy.
+Our expat health comes at only €72/month, and you will enjoy well-renowned Feather support! :)

 Conclusion